-Options are not only for hedgers, but also for those who wish to take a -viewl.
+Options are not only for hedgers, but also for those who wish to take a - view .
 However, for one who is, say, bearish on the deutschemark, a DM put is not necessarily the best choice.
 One can easily bet on the direction of a currency by suing futures or forwards.
 A DM bear would simply sell DM futures, limiting his loss, if wants to do so, via a stop loss order.

-For an investor who has a view on direction and on volatility, the option is the right choice.
-If you think the DM is likely to fall below the forward rate, and you believe that the market has underestimated the mark's volatility, then buying a put on German marks is the right strategy.
 Who needs American option?
 Because if offers an additional right- the privilege of exercise on any date up to the expiration date- it gives the buyer greater flexibility and the writer greater risk.
 American options will therefore tend to be priced slightly higher than European options.
-Even so, the American option is almost always worth more alive' than -deadl, meaning that it pays to sell rather than exercise early.
+Even so, the American option is almost always worth more alive than-dead, meaning that it pays to sell rather than exercise early.
 The reason for this statement lies in the fact that most option trade at a price higher than the gain that would be made from exercising the option.